PedroBern/react-tiger-transition/README.md

 # react-tiger-transition

-`react-tiger-transition` is a small package ready to take navigation animations to the next level.
+`react-tiger-transition` is ready to take navigation animations to the next level.

+Checkout the [demo and docs] site!

 - Zero dependencies.
 - 19 built-in transitions (the tigers).